mrsimoes/hlnsync/README.md

  - `-n` Dry-run, just show which operations would be performed.

+ - `--exclude <glob_pattern> ... <glob_pattern>` Exclude source files and directories by glob patterns.
+There is a corresponding `--include` and these are interpreted as in `rsync --exclude <pattern> source/ target` (beware, compatability has not been fully tested).
+ -- A file or directory is excluded if it matches an `exclude` pattern before matching any `include` pattern.
- - `--exclude=<glob_pattern>` Exclude source files and directories by glob pattern.
-Patterns are interpreted similarly to `rsync --exclude=<glob_pattern> source/ target`, but with `*` matching across slashes and no `**` pattern.
-This option may be repeated, with each `--exclude` option affecting all file trees.
-An initial slash anchors the pattern to the file tree root.
-A trailing slash means the pattern applies only to directories.
-There is a corresponding `--include`.
-Some commands accept `--exclude-once=<pattern>` and `--include-once=<pattern>`, which apply only to the next file tree following the switch and gain precedence over global patterns.
+ -- Each `--exclude` and `--include` option applies to all file trees in the command.
+ -- Some commands accept `--exclude-once=<pattern>` and `--include-once=<pattern>`, which apply only to the next file tree following the switch and gain precedence over global patterns.

-To sum up, a file or directory is excluded if it matches an `exclude` pattern before matching any `include` pattern.
+ -- An initial slash anchors the pattern to the corresponding file tree root.
+ -- A trailing slash means the pattern applies only to directories.

 - `lnsync rsync [options] <tree> <dir> [rsync-options]` Prints an _rsync_ command that would sync target dir from source, skipping _lnsync_ database files.
 Source may be a dir or an offline tree.
 Check the default _rsync_ options provided are what you want.
 To also run the _rsync_ command, use the `-x` switch.